Daimler-Garay/neovim-configs/README.md

 ## Customizations

 I've made a few adjustments such as creating independent files for each plugins; making it more modular and easy to manage.
 I've also added a few more plugins that I use (or at least I think I will) and will continue to tweak and make changes as I see fit.
 Feel free to use this as a starting point for your own setup!

+## Todo

+Customize and upload tmux.conf

+- I like using it in combination with lazygit
+- It helps with debugging/testing
+- I can pick up where I left off in a new device